bisnad/MotionAnalysis/PoseEstimation/MMPose/README.md

 The `<argument>` statements refers to a list of arguments that have to be passed to the mmpose python script to configure its mode of operation.

-The first argument specifies the source image(s) that the model used to detect keypoints.
+`<argument1>` specifies the source image(s) that the model used to detect keypoints.
 Possible options for argument1 are:

 - `webcam` : use a webcam as image source
 - `path to directory` : use a folder of still images as image source
 - `path to a movie file` : use a movie recording as image source

-The second argument specifies the model to be used for 2D pose estimation.
+`<argument2>` specifies the model to be used for 2D pose estimation.
 MMPose offers a wide variety of models for 2D pose estimation.
 These models employ different body representations for 2D keypoint detection.
 The following images show a selection of body representations for 2D keypoint detections.
 This selection corresponds to the models that have been tested by the author of this repository.

 <img src="data/media/2DPoseEstimation_Skeletons.png" style="zoom: 40%;" />